-The public can bring unpackaged food waste to New Hanover County’s composter free of charge.
-The composting program diverts food waste from the landfill, and makes a meaningful step towards reducing the amount of waste the county generates.
-Learn more about where to bring food waste, and what is accepted below.
+New Hanover County’s Composting Program diverts food waste from the landfill, and makes a meaningful step towards reducing the amount of waste the county generates.
+Residents can bring unpackaged food waste to the county’s composter or HazWagon, free of charge.
+You can also set up food waste collection at your home or business by contacting the Wilmington Compost Company by emailing firstname.lastname@example.org Learn more about where to bring food waste, and what is accepted below.

-Residents can bring the following food waste materials to the composter:
+Residents can bring the following food waste materials to be composted:

 The following materials are not accepted at the composter:

 The composter is located at the New Hanover County Landfill (5210 U.S. Highway 421 N.).
-Residents can bring food waste during normal business hours free of charge.
+Residents and businesses can bring food waste to the composter during normal business hours free of charge.
+In addition, residents can bring food waste to the county’s HazWagon on Mondays, Wednesdays, and Fridays.

-When you arrive at the landfill, follow these simple steps:
+When you bring food waste to the landfill, follow these simple steps:

 The county’s composting system is unique because it utilizes the “in vessel” method of composting – all of the material is composted in an enclosed vessel in which temperature, air flow, and turning are managed in a controlled environment.